DavidLibeau/LDJAM40/README.md

 ## Info

-This is a VR/mobile/desktop game made in 48h for the [40th Ludum Dare](https://ldjam.com/events/ludum-dare/40) jam with the theme "The more you have, the worse it is".
+This is a VR/mobile/desktop game made in 48 hours for the [40th Ludum Dare](https://ldjam.com/events/ludum-dare/40) jam with the theme "The more you have, the worse it is".

 ## Install